core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 To simplify key derivation, such a Deterministic Request is still created in the same way as a one-to-one request and still protected with the pairwise mode of Group OSCORE, as defined in {{sssec-use-deterministic-requests-client-req}}.

-\[ Note: If it was protected with the group mode, the request hash would need to be fed into the group key derivation just for this corner case.
-Furthermore, there would need to be a signature from the absent public key. \]
+\[ Note: If it was protected with the group mode, the request hash would need to be fed into a group key derivation just for this corner case.
+Furthermore, there would need to be a signature in spite of no authentication credential (and public key included therein) associated with the Deterministic Client. \]

 When a server receives a request from the Deterministic Client as addressed to a CoAP group, the server proceeds as defined in {{sssec-use-deterministic-requests-server-req}}, with the difference that it MUST include its own Sender ID in the response, as 'kid' parameter of the OSCORE option.